Ravelry.com launched a new look website on 16 June. The old version had been around FOREVER, so this redesign is a big deal!

 The new look Ravelry is fresh & clean, while also having a retro look.
 There’s lovely illustrations & icons throughout which add personality & give a friendly, community feel.

 Looks aside, Ravelry is now much easier to use on mobile too which is a big step forward.

 Not everybody’s happy

 The official Ravelry forum thread to discuss the new look had posts from over 4000 people within 24 hours!
 Many have been sharing their thoughts on social media too.

-Initial feedback has been mixed which is typical for website redesigns.
+Initial feedback has been mixed which is typical for large website redesigns.

 We are all creatures of habit.
 So there’s always an initial shock adjusting to a website you know & love changing, even when it’s an improvement.
 This is usually short lived & before we know it we only vaguely remember the old design we once clung to!